Teaching Sexual Health: Practical Strategies for K–12 Educators | 2 NCSP Professional Development Credit Hours

 Supporting students’ healthy development goes beyond academics.
-School psychologists are often called upon to guide educators, collaborate with families, and consult on curriculum that addresses sensitive but essential topics.
-This course, Teaching Sexual Health: Practical Strategies for K–12 Educators, equips school psychologists with the knowledge and tools to support evidence-based, age-appropriate sexual health education across grade levels.
+School psychologists regularly guide educators, collaborate with families, and consult on curriculum that addresses sensitive but essential topics.
+Teaching Sexual Health: Practical Strategies for K–12 Educators equips school psychologists with the knowledge and tools needed to support evidence-based, age-appropriate sexual health education across all grade levels.

 By the end of this course, school psychologists will be able to:

-• Identify best practices in sexual health education aligned with professional and legal standards
+Identify best practices in sexual health education aligned with professional, ethical, and legal standards

-• Provide consultation and training for teachers implementing sexual health curricula
+Provide consultation and training to teachers implementing sexual health curricula

-• Support safe, inclusive, and developmentally appropriate discussions about sexual health in schools
+Support safe, inclusive, and developmentally appropriate discussions about sexual health in K–12 schools

 Author/Speaker